COVID claims 17 lives in Mohave County

 The numbers were revealed in the monthly coronavirus report issued by the Mohave County Department of Public Health on Wednesday, Oct.
 5.

-Mohave County is currently classified in the low-transmission category by the federal Centers for Disease Control and Prevention’s COVID dashboard.
+Mohave County is currently classified in the low-transmission category on the federal Centers for Disease Control and Prevention’s COVID dashboard.

 The number of new cases has fallen dramatically, from 1,007 cases between Aug.
 3 and Sept.
 7, to just 218 from Sept.
 8 through Oct.
 5.